 June 27, 2013

-My journey to Uganda was rather interesting, considering that it is my first real solo trip and I arrived at night.
+My journey to Uganda was rather interesting, considering that it is my first real solo trip and I arrived late at night.
 I’m not going to lie, I have been extremely nervous and paranoid the few months leading up to this.
-I found the organization through the University of Sydney’s job opportunities
+I found the organization through the University of Sydney’s job opportunities web

-After a 24 hour layover in Johannesburg, I made it to Entebbe around
+After a 24-hour layover in Johannesburg, I made it to Entebbe around

 Now that I’ve settled in after 2 days in Uganda, a couple of things have happened.
-Firstly, I am falling in love with this country!
-Secondly, I am learning what it means to be on “Africa time,” similar to Fiji time = always late or no real concern for time.
+Firstly, I am quickly falling in love with this country!
+Secondly, I am learning what it means to be on “Africa time,” similar to island time = always late or no real concern for time.
 Thirdly, I’ve realized motorcycles are not as scary as they seem.
 Everyone uses motorcycle taxis or “boda-bodas” to get around here (sometimes even with 3 passengers), and they are quite fun!

 There are also Matatu which